yahia-khaled/ORAN-Packets-generation/README.md

 main.cpp<br />
 In this file, we just call functions to generate packets, then call functions for parsing the output file from generation.<br />

-makefile is used to automate the compilation and running of different cpp files
+Makefile is used to automate the compilation and running of different CPP files.